scripsi/scripsi.uk/README.md

 [https://oprypin.github.io/mkdocs-section-index/](https://oprypin.github.io/mkdocs-section-index/)

 Standard MkDocs does not automatically make a default page for a section heading (directory).
 This plugin fixes that by automatically setting README.md or index.md as the default page for a section.
-It combines well with mkdocs-literate-nav.
+It's important to create an index.md in every directory if you use this plugin, otherwise the first normal page in the directory will be turned into the section page and lose it's own headed entry in the navigation.
 ### mkdocs-literate-nav

 [https://github.com/oprypin/mkdocs-literate-nav](https://github.com/oprypin/mkdocs-literate-nav)